MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/optional-connected-experiences.md

 ## Required service data

-When you use any of the optional cloud-backed services described in this article, Microsoft may collect [required service data for Office](required-service-data.md) (such as usage data, error and performance data) about the performance of the experience when you used it.
+When you use any of the optional cloud-backed services described in this article, Microsoft may collect [required service data](required-service-data.md) (such as usage data, error and performance data) about the performance of the experience when you used it.
 This required service data may contain "personal data" as defined by Article 4 of the European GDPR.
 All required service data Microsoft collects during the use of any Microsoft 365 Apps for enterprise applications and services is pseudonymized as defined in ISO/IEC 19944:2017, (section 8.3.3) standard.

 ## Admin controls for optional connected experiences